khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-feedback.md

 A user's experience of AI output is more than just "good" or "bad".
 Gathering feedback in users' own words captures additional details and nuance.
 The free text questions in the form can be modified to be specific to an individual feature, if necessary.

+Encourage users to provide as much context as possible to ensure their feedback is actionable, since the verbatim AI output is not stored for legal and privacy reasons.

 ### Call-to-action (CTA)

 Ensure the CTA reinforces that users should only provide feedback on the AI's responses, not the entire feature.